 The battle opened on 23 Nov.
 1863.
 Grant ordered Thomas to make a foray to determine the truth of a deserter's report that Bragg was evacuating Missionary Ridge (he wasn't).
 Thomas, in a way which must have infuriated Grant, expanded on the order, set up what looked like a parade, and then unleashed it against Orchard Knob, a little hill about 1 mile in front of Missionary Ridge.
 At first Bragg, observing from above, dismissed the troops' movement as a review staged in honor of Grant.
 Breckinridge disagreed and according to Cozzens (Shipwreck, pg.
 139) said, "General Bragg, in about fifteen minutes you are going to see the damnedest review you ever saw."
 This push forward cleared the valley and set up Hooker's attack the next day.

 On 24 Nov.
-1863, while Hooker attacked Lookout Mountain, Sherman was crossed the Tennessee and occupyed the northern and undefended end of Missionary Ridge.
+1863, while Hooker attacked Lookout Mountain, Sherman crossed the Tennessee and occupied the northern and undefended end of Missionary Ridge.
 After reaching the opposite bank in the wee hours of the morning Sherman stopped until 10 AM to wait for everyone to cross, fortifying the crossing.
 He even left a division (under Davis) to protect it!
-It then took Sherman 6 hours to cover 3 miles to the first rise (A in the photo below) against no resistance, and he camped there at 4 PM, fortified again, and sent a telegram to Grant to announce that he had reached the tunnel, the objective named in his orders (D in the photo photo below).
+It then took Sherman 6 hours to cover less than 3 miles to the first rise (A in the photo below) against no resistance, and he camped there at 4 PM, fortified again, and sent a telegram to Grant to announce that he had reached the tunnel, the objective named in his orders (D in the photo photo below).
 He was, however, a mile short of it.
 These compounded failures gave Cleburne that night the opportunity to place his division on Tunnel Hill (C in the photo below).
 E on the photo below shows the northern end of Bragg's position on the morning of the 24th.
-If Sherman had bothered to send out scouts to reconnoitre the terrain before him, he would have discovered his error and, who knows, maybe even have pushed some units forward and saved himself a lot of trouble the next day.
+If Sherman had bothered to send out scouts to reconnoitre the terrain before him, he would have discovered his error and, who knows, maybe even have pushed some units forward and saved himself a lot of trouble and men the next day.
 But let us not judge Sherman too harshly.
 Manic depressives have difficulty reaching decisions when under pressure.

 |According to his own memoirs, on the morning of 15 Nov.
 1863 Sherman had "a magnificent view of the panorama" of the north end of Missionary Ridge from this same vantage point (today's Fort Wood Historical District).
 This is about what he saw, with the difference that then many of the trees had been removed to clear fields of fire, for firewood, and for construction material so that the cuts, obvious anyway, were even even more obvious to anyone paying attention.
 To see an enlargement of this photo, along with a more detailed treatment of the whole "wrongly laid down" map question, click here.|